codeforamerica/primerpeso/README.md

 Now run this command to load some sample data into the database:

 ```
 psql bizwallet < config/dump.sql
 ```

 ### Installing redis:

-We need to install Redis also so run this command in your terminal:
+We need to install Redis, make sure you have [Hombrew](http://brew.sh/) installed and run this command in a terminal window:

 ```
 brew install redis
 ```

+### Creating your environment variables file

+We use environment variables to connect to our local database and tell bizwallet to run in "Development" mode.
+We specify these things in a special file named ".env" (Yes, with the period):

+* Create an empty file named ".env" `touch .env`
+* Copy the contents of ".env_example" into it  `cat .env_example > .env`
+* If you don't know your terminal username run `whoami` to find it
+* In the DATABASE_URL variable, change the part where it says 'username' into your terminal username

 ### Running bizwallet